xyntechx/xyntechx/README.md

-I'm Nyx Iskandar a.k.a. xyntechx, a 16-year-old who loves Computer Science and all things STEM!
-As a programmer, I aim to create fun via the code I write, which is translated into games, mobile apps, and other cool stuff.
-Needless to say, life is about experimentation - and having fun while you're at it!
+I am Nyx Iskandar, a teenager passionate about Computer Science and all things STEM!
+As a programmer, I aim to create fun via the code I write, which is translated into games, web apps, and other interesting projects.
+In doing so, I hope to teach and inspire those who aspire to pursue STEM in the future.

 ## Languages & Tools
 I can program in: